May Breisacher, UK

 But I want to have a voice.
 One where I’m not judged or laughed at because I stammer.
 One where it’s ok to be who I am with a stammer.
 And one where I speak for the rest of the one per cent of the adult population who stammers.

 I want to break down the barriers and get rid of the stigma that we so often encounter.
-So here’s my voice, my story.
+Having a covert stammer means that it’s not always audible to other people and there is so much that goes on underneath.
+EY has really helped me talk about my stammer.

 May Breisacher at an awards event